To use the Unity Editor and Services, you must create a Unity Developer Network (UDN) account.

-If you are not eligible to use a Unity Personal tier subscription, you must upgrade to either the Unity Plus or Pro tier.
+If you are not eligible to use a Personal subscription, you must upgrade to either the Unity Plus or Pro subscription.
 When you subscribe to Plus or Pro, you get:

-When you purchase additional Subscriptions, you do so through an Organization.
-You can purchase additional subscriptions on the Unity ID dashboard (see Members and groups).
-If you are part of a company, this allows you to organize your licenses under a company Organization while keeping your other activities in Unity separate.
+You can purchase additional Subscriptions through an Organization, on the Unity ID dashboard.
+If you are part of a company, this lets you organize your licenses under a company Organization while keeping your other activities in Unity separate.
 For more information, see Managing your Organization.

 Note: You must be an Owner or Manager in the Organization to assign seats, see Organization roles.